-Students work at a distance from texts and student manuals.
+Students work from texts and student manuals at a distance.
 Textbook ordering information is listed below.
 Optional online components are available for some courses.
-Textbook - or Paper-Based courses may be delivered in Flexible or Lock Step modes.
+Textbook or Paper-Based courses may be delivered in Flexible or Lock Step modes (see definitions below).
 Please ensure that you are taking the mode that works best for you.